emostov/covid415/README.md

     // Call placeMarkers() to do initial marker generation for both the users
-    // allocated tasks, and task that have not been uptaken this.callPlaceMarkers();
+    // allocated tasks, and task that have not been uptaken
+    // N.B. the full function is shown in the popups code snippet section this.callPlaceMarkers();
   }